miekg/xds/README.md

 ## TODO

-* version per client, what if client has newer version that we've got cached? (maybe dealt with in the xDS spec)
+* version per client id
+* canceling watches and a lot more of this stuff